harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/triggers-reference.md

 * [AWS - Permissions for actions on triggers](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-permissions-reference.html#aa-triggers)

 :::info note
-Harness Self-Managed Enterprise Edition does not support webhook triggers for self-signed certificates.
+Harness Self-Managed Enterprise Edition does not support webhook triggers for Helm-based installations using self-signed certificates.
 :::

 1. In Harness, obtain the trigger webhook by selecting the **Webhook/Link** icon in the list of triggers.